Feature: #107058 - Simplify registration of a custom form element

 configuration.
 By omitting the

-Form Editor will automatically render the element using a generic Web Component,
+configuration, the Form Editor automatically renders the element using a

 - Custom Fluid templates in